Reentry Interviewing Tips

 - Tell the interviewer why you are the right person for the job.

-- Let the interviewer know about the assurances they will receive if they give you an opportunity: I currently qualify for the Federal Bonding program, which is an insurance policy for any employer willing to higher me if anything happens on the job.
+- Let the interviewer know about the assurances they will receive if they give you an opportunity: I currently qualify for the Federal Bonding program, which is an insurance policy for any employer willing to hire me if anything happens on the job.

 - Remember, on most job applications you are not required to identify that you have a criminal record.
 Please see Ex-offender Hiring Rules and Regulations.